Setup with Nix flakes

 Flakes is an experimental but well-supported feature of the Nix package manager that makes it easier to manage dependencies consistently.
 Enable flakes on your system.

-The flake-based one-liner to get you an ad-hoc Holonix shell looks like this:
+The flake-based one-liner to get you an ad-hoc Holonix shell (that is, not using a local flake file) looks like this:

-The above one-liner will give you the latest recommended version of Holochain from the 0.3 release branch.
-To get an ad-hoc shell with a specific version of Holochain, change the ref parameter, for example:
+The above one-liner will give you the latest recommended version of Holochain from the 0.4 release branch.
+To get an ad-hoc shell with a specific version of Holochain, change the ref parameter.
+For example, if you want to enter a Holochain 0.3 development shell, run:

 The options you should know about are: